 Charitable Lead Trust

-Remember to consult your attorney or other advisor before making a bequest or planned gift.
-This information is for educational purposes and is not intended as legal or tax advice.
+Note: Please remember to consult your attorney or other advisor before making an estate gift.
+This information is for educational purposes only and not intended as legal or tax advice.

-Planted in 1856 by Jacob and Minshall Painter, the giant sequoia (Sequoiadendron giganteum) that stands along Painter Road just south of the Arboretum entrance has become an enduring symbol of Tyler Arboretum.
-The most famous of the Painter trees, the Tyler sequoia is over 12 feet in circumference and close to 100 feet high — thought by many to be the largest in the eastern United States.
-It has continued to thrive and is the inspiration for Tyler’s logo, and is a symbol of the creativity, foresight and reverence for nature that mark the history of the Arboretum.
+The giant sequoia (Sequoiadendron giganteum), an enduring symbol of Tyler Arboretum, was planted by Jacob and Minshall Painter in 1856.
+The most famous of the Painter trees, the Tyler sequoia is close to 100 feet high and over 12 feet around — thought by many to be the largest in the eastern United States.
+The inspiration for Tyler’s logo, it continues to thrive as a symbol of the creativity, foresight and reverence for nature that marks our history.